TsingZ0/PFLlib/README.md

 # PFLlib: Personalized Federated Learning Library

-🎯***We create a beginner-friendly algorithm library and evaluation platform for those new to federated learning.
+🎯***We create a beginner-friendly algorithm library and benchmark platform for those new to federated learning.
 Join us in expanding the FL community by contributing your algorithms, datasets, and metrics to this project.***

 👏 **PFLlib now has its official website and domain name: https://www.pfllib.com/!!!**